 There is a third control called the speed bar.
 This is used to pull down the front edge of the glider to allow it to fly faster. the speed bar is not a control that beginners use but is very useful for adjusting the flying speed of the glider when traveling long distances.

 Flying longer – Thermals

 Like other unpowered flying vehicles like sailplanes and hang gliders, paragliders are required to find updrafts of air to stay in the air.
 For flights more than a few minutes depending on the height of the takeoff will require finding and riding in a column of rising warm air, a “thermal”.
 Finding and getting the most out of a thermal is an art form and takes many years to master.

-On October 13, 2016, three Brazillian paraglider pilots made a world record flight of 564.3kms in their country. they were flying for some 11 hours to be able to set this record. undoubtedly amazing distance records like this will continue to be set as time goes on but it just goes to show the passion some pilots have to this sport.
+On October 13, 2016, three Brazillian paraglider pilots made a world record flight of 564.3 km in their country. they were flying for some 11 hours to be able to set this record. undoubtedly amazing distance records like this will continue to be set as time goes on but it just goes to show the passion some pilots have for this sport.